kaitlyn-fales/FC-Network-Replicability-Effects/Data Preprocessing/README.md

 **Metadata:** This folder contains the R scripts for extracting the metadata from the raw data files, including a spreadsheet with the flagged data files that needed to be removed from the rest of the analysis.

+**preprocess_data_between_network.R**: This R script takes the output matrices in the Correlation_Matrices subfolder, and constructs a long-format dataframe out of them for use in the Analysis step.
+This is the **between** network version.

-**preprocess_data.R**: This R script takes the output matrices in the Correlation_Matrices subfolder, and constructs a long-format dataframe out of them for use in the Analysis step.
+**preprocess_data_network.R**: This R script takes the output matrices in the Correlation_Matrices subfolder, and constructs a long-format dataframe out of them for use in the Analysis step.
+This is the **within** network version.